 In 1994, the most blatant example of geoncide since World War II was committed over 100 days before the eyes of the world.
 Members of the Hutu tribe slaughtered between 800,000 to one million of their Tutsi neighbors, people with whom they had lived for decades, sharing culture, language, religion, and their poverty.
 How could this happen, and why?

-This guide will connect the user to basic information from online encyclopedias about the genocide and the Rwandan country and people, to links that search the Gumberg Library QuickSearch catalog for print books and DVDs, to a generous selection of EBooks, as well as to links that search selected databases for articles from magazines and journals.
+This guide will connect the user to basic information from online encyclopedias about the genocide and the Rwandan country and people, to links that search the Gumberg Library DUQSearch catalog for book, print and electronic, to a generous selection of EBooks, as well as to links that search selected databases for articles from magazines and journals.
 Selected videos from the Internet are also included.

 Use the tabs at the top of the screen to move to the different sections of the guide.